findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 The Findy Agency team has organized the workshop also in a live setting.
 We invited developers from our company interested in future technologies to technical sessions for learning together.
+These sessions took place in both Helsinki and Oulu during Spring 2023.

-The events started with Harri explaining [the basic SSI principles](/docs/slides/introduction-to-ssi/) and then Laura presenting [demos of agency client applications](https://www.youtube.com/@optechlab9732/videos) that the team has built in the past.
+The events started with Harri explaining
+[the basic SSI principles](/docs/slides/introduction-to-ssi/) and then Laura presenting [demos of agency client applications](https://www.youtube.com/@optechlab9732/videos) that the team has built in the past.
 The introductory presentations generated